ikunetwork/WhitePaper/README.md

 ![NIH Funding 2003-2015](https://github.com/ikunetwork/WhitePaper/raw/master/NIH-Funding.png)

-The outcome is a 20 year backlog of potential drugs waiting for funds to enter clinical trials.<sup>[8](#f8)</sup> In fact, there are over 10,000 diseases/conditions afflicting humans of which less than 600 have known treatments.<sup>[9](#f9)</sup> While it costs over $2 billion to develop a NME in the U.S., there are multiple R&D efficiencies in which it can cost 200x less to get a treatment approved, including but not limited to drug rediscovery and pursuing clinical trials in China.
+The outcome is a 20 year backlog of potential drugs waiting for funds to enter clinical trials.<sup>[8](#f8)</sup> In fact, there are over 10,000 diseases/conditions afflicting humans of which less than 600 have known treatments.<sup>[9](#f9)</sup> While it costs over $2 billion to develop a NME in the U.S., there are multiple R&D efficiencies in which it can cost 500x less to get a treatment approved, including but not limited to drug rediscovery and pursuing clinical trials in the eastern part of the world, specifically Asia and Australia.

 ### Rediscovery: A Solution